BenWehrend/rock-paper-scissors/README.md

 ### Installation Instructions:
 I did use liveshare on VSCode select to run the page.
-- use git clone to clone repository
+- use git clone to clone down repository
 - 'cd' into project
 - 'open indenx.html'
 - 'Go live' on liveshare